ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Stored Procedures Manual 1.md

 A typeset is a set of user-defined types that can be used in stored procedures.
 They are chiefly used for passing user-defined types between procedures in the form of parameters and return values.

-For more information about typesets, please refer to Chapter7: Typesets.
+For more information about typesets, please refer to Chapter 7: Typesets.

 #### Features